(Originally published May 10, 2011)

 Like many vendors, the family started out selling excess produce from their garden, thanks to the encouragement of Pritchard's youngest son, Austin Norris, who was just 10-years-old at the time.
 Six years later, Pritchard continues the tradition by setting up shop each Saturday behind Eagle Tavern.

 "There is such a great family feel and we have such loyal customers," she said.

-Her and her husband John's daughter Lexi (including stepchildren, there are 6 in all) also exhibits an entrepreneurial spirit.
-In years prior, Lexi began selling wildflowers, and this year the six-year-old --who was just a baby when she first came to the market-- has expanded her inventory to include birdhouses that she and her father make out of re-purposed construction materials, Pritchard said.
+Her daughter Lexi also exhibits an entrepreneurial spirit.
+Lexi began selling wildflowers, and this year the six-year-old --who was just a baby when she first came to the market-- has expanded her inventory to include birdhouses that she and her father make out of re-purposed construction materials, Pritchard said.

 Along with fresh, dried, and dehydrated shiitake mushrooms, Pritchard sells homemade strawberry jam.
 Further into the season --when it is too hot for shiitakes to grow-- Pritchard will add potatoes, onions, garlic, peas, and other produce to her stand, she said.
 In the fall she will even bake pumpkin pound cakes.

 Although not organic certified, Pritchard said she follows organic practices.

 "We don't grow for mass production," she said.
 "We grow our favorite things."
 Produce picked on Friday is sold on Saturday, she added.

 Pritchard joined the Oconee Farmers Market's board as a member last year.